i96751414/import-module/README.md

 #### API

-- **ImportModule**(module, path=None, reload_module=False, force_pip=False)
+- **ImportModule**(module, path=None, reload_module=False, use_pip=False)

     Import the specified module.
 If the module already exists and `reload_module` is True, then re-import the module.
 If `path` is given, the module will be imported to the given path.
-If `force_pip` is True, the module will be imported with pip, even if it is a git repository.
+If `use_pip` is True, the module will be imported with pip, even if it is a git repository.